ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 ### Share files between host and docker container

-For convenience, you can also mount your home folder to the container, to share files between the two environments:
+For convenience, you can also mount a folder on your host machine to the container, to share files between the two environments:

 ```sh